- Lightning Strike Facts

 - What are the symptoms of a lightning strike?

 - When to Seek Medical Care After a Lightning Strike

 - What is the treatment for a lightning strike?

 - What is the follow-up for a lightning strike?

 - How do you prevent getting struck by lightning?

-Lightning Strike Overview
+Lightning Strike Facts

 - Most people killed or injured by lightning are outside doing recreational activities such as fishing, boating, swimming, or playing sports.

 Injury from a lightning strike may occur in any of these ways: